boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

     1. Runs a validity check on the received ciphertext (i.e., the ciphertext must be of the expected format and length).
     1. [Stores](#server-side-storage) a tuple containing the received ciphertext, `user_id`, `key_id`, and the additional context `"imported key"` in the server database.
     1. Sends an ACK to the client.
+1. The client:
-1. The client closes the session.
+    1. Closes the session.
+    1. Outputs `key_id` to the calling application.

 Non-normative note: The additional context `"imported key"` provides assurance and usage information for the asset owner and does not provide any additional assurance for the key server.
 That is, the asset owner, even after recovering from a lost device, is still able to retrieve and leverage this contextual information in deciding how to use the given secret.

 ### Cryptographic and Supporting Operations
 #### External dependencies